-What both of these giants of the sporting world shared was a competitiveness and a burning desire to be the best.
-But the way they approached being competitive, led to very different perceptions and outcomes.
+What both these sporting giants shared was a competitiveness and a burning desire to be the best.
+But the way they approached being competitive led to very different perceptions and outcomes.

-And this thought prompted us to think about how to be competitive in the business world.
-Where should audacity fit in your search to finding a competitive advantage?
+This made us think about how to be competitive in the business world.
+Where does audacity fit when you’re trying to find a competitive advantage?

 Competitive advantage in business

-Let’s face it, the vast majority of people aren’t audacious.
+Let’s face it, most people aren’t audacious.
+Most businesses aren’t audacious.

-And often that decision is an mash-up of different views that ends up coming across as a compromise.
+And often that decision is a mash-up of different views which end in compromise.
 A half-way house.
 A safe choice to not rock the boat too much.

-It’s pretty dated in places now in terms of the brands and companies cited as best practice.
-Our edition was written in the days when Sainsbury was the #1 UK grocery retailer ahead of Tesco for example.
-But the underlying model or approach to successful marketing has we believe stood the test of time pretty well, and that’s the POISE model.
+It’s now a bit dated.
+It was written when Sainsbury was the #1 UK grocery retailer ahead of Tesco, for example.
+But the underlying model for a competitive approach to marketing stands the test of time pretty well.
+It centres on the POISE model.